-I’m Urfan and I have been aware of Babbasa since 2011 (when it was known as BYEP) and shortly after signed up to be a mentor.
+I’m Urfan and I have been involved with Babbasa since 2011 (then known as BYEP) when I signed up to be a mentor.
 The work they did really resonated with me because of my own life experience.
-My parents were first-generation immigrants and weren’t in a position to talk to me about my education or career options and opportunities as they didn’t know how things worked in this country, and I didn’t have anyone else in my life that could mentor me.
+My parents were first-generation immigrants and weren’t in a position to talk to me about my education, career options and other opportunities as they didn’t know how things worked in this country and weren’t fluent in English.
+They both worked manual jobs so I wasn’t really connected with any professionals who may have been able to mentor and/or advise me on what I could achieve or what resources or opportunities I could access.
 Had Babbasa existed back then, I definitely would have contacted them for support.
-I see many of the young people we work with as younger versions of myself, so it brings me great satisfaction knowing that whatever value I bring to Babbasa is going to have a positive influence on their life journey.
+I see many of the young people we work with as younger versions of myself, so it brings me great satisfaction knowing that whatever value I bring to Babbasa (including the mistakes I made and the subsequent lessons I learnt) is going to have a positive influence on their life journey.

 I love music and discovering new sounds.
-I used to DJ but these days make off-kilter music mixes.
-Mixing music is one way of expressing my many intersectional cultural reference points.
-I like what Nietzsche said: “Without music, life would be a mistake.”
+I used to DJ but these days spend a lot of time making gapless music mixes, where I edit and segue tracks together to make what I hope is a sonic smorgasbord, taking listeners on a musically unexpected journey!
+When I think about it, mixing music (I also mix essential oil blends, but I don’t have enough room to write about that!) is one way of expressing my many intersectional cultural reference points.
+I like what Hendrix said: “Music is my religion .”
 (I actually have the t-shirt of the quote, music geek that I am!)
-I like to do DIY and made a garden bench during the early weeks of lockdown.
+I like to go on cycle rides and long walks, especially with friends and family.
+I also do a bit of DIY and made a large garden bench during the early weeks of lockdown.
 I also write a lot about the things I’ve experienced as a displaced, chameleon-like Asian lad from Leeds.